When was the last time you gave something to your employees that wasn’t their pay-check?

 2. Give more

-Yet research we carried out earlier this year found nearly a quarter of employees say they don’t feel valued at work.
+Yet research we carried out earlier this year found 33% of employees say they don’t feel valued at work.
 One of the easiest ways to change this is to simply say ‘thank you’ more often.

 On average, people are thanked for doing a good job once every four and a half months.
 This works out about three times a year (!).
 Imagine that for a second - you only get thanked three times every year for doing your job.
 It’s hardly a great incentive for wanting to be better at the job, deliver a better service, or provide a knock-out customer experience.